Gelochka/Gelochka/README.md

 - 👋 Hi, I’m @Gelochka
-- 👀 I’m interested in astronomy, VLBI
+- 👀 I’m interested in astronomy, VLBI, statistics and analytics.
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on VLBI community, astronomers and R users
 - 📫 How to reach me: insta @gella_rolf, I prefer not to publish my email publicly.